Mary Church Terrell: Integration

 In 1950, Terrell started what would be a successful fight to integrate eating places in the District of Columbia.
 In the 1890s the District of Columbia had formalized segregation, as did states in the South.
 Before then, local integration laws dating to the 1870s had required all eating-place proprietors "to serve any respectable, well-behaved person regardless of color, or face a $1,000 fine and forfeiture of their license."
 In 1949, Terrell and colleagues Clark F. King, Essie Thompson, and Arthur F. Elmer entered the segregated Thompson Restaurant.
 When refused service, they promptly filed a lawsuit.
 Attorney Ringgold Hart, representing Thompson, argued on April 1, 1950, that the District laws were unconstitutional, and later won the case against restaurant segregation.
 In the three years pending a decision in District of Columbia v.
 John R. Thompson Co., Terrell targeted other restaurants.
 Her tactics included boycotts, picketing, and sit-ins.
 Finally, on June 8, 1953, the court ruled that segregated eating places in Washington, DC, were unconstitutional.
-Terrell was a leader and spokesperson for the Coordinating Committee for the Enforcement of the District of Columbia Anti-Discrimmination Laws which gave her the platform to lead this case successfully.
+Terrell was a leader and spokesperson for the Coordinating Committee for the Enforcement of the District of Columbia Anti-Discrimination Laws which gave her the platform to lead this case successfully.

 After the age of 80, Terrell continued to participate in picket lines, protesting the segregation of restaurants and theaters.
 During her senior years, she also succeeded in persuading the local chapter of the American Association of University Women to admit black members.

+Mary's ninetieth birthday luncheon was hosted by the Black community in Washington, D.C.
+There were more than 700 attendees, including staff members of President Eisenhower.
+During that party, the guests announced the establishment of The Mary Church Terrell Fund, a nonprofit that generated funds to eradicate racism in Washington, D.C., was declared by attendees during the celebration.
+Through her activism, Mary Church Terrell demonstrated a lifetime dedication to racial and gender equality.
+She devoted her life to promoting women's suffrage, civic involvement, and education for African Americans, drawing on her education, privilege, and global experience.
+Terrell was positioned at the nexus of early civil rights and feminist movements thanks to her involvement in groups like the National Association of Colored Women, the NAACP, and the National American Woman Suffrage Association.